Liminova/liminova.github.io/blog/any-distro-on-wsl.md

     ```

 - Path fixes

-    Enter the distro
+    Upon starting using the `wsl` command, you might see a bunch of `ERROR: UtilTranslatePathList` messages.
+This happens because Fedora wasn't shut down ["the-wsl-way"](https://askubuntu.com/a/1442829) in the second step.
+Just terminate it from Windows and relaunch it.
     ```powershell
-    wsl
-    ```

-    Upon starting, you should expect a bunch of `ERROR: UtilTranslatePathList` messages.
-This is because Fedora was not shut down ["properly"](https://askubuntu.com/a/1442829) after when we use `docker run` to pull the image, create a container, run a command, and exit.
-To resolve this, terminate the WSL from Windows, not from within, and then relaunch it.
-    ```powershell
     wsl --terminate Fedora
     wsl
     ```
-    > In the future you should avoid shutting down WSL from the inside, use `wsl --shutdown`.
+    > In the future you should avoid shutting down WSL from the inside, use `wsl --shutdown` instead.

 - Update & install additional packages
-    > The term "essential" is subjective, but commonly, developers would require tools like `wget`, `curl`, `sudo`, and `git` for development tasks.
-However, these are not always included in Docker images by default since their primary use is for deployment.
     ```bash
     dnf update
     dnf install wget curl sudo git passwd ncurses dnf-plugins-core dnf-utils findutils nano
     ```
+    > You may remove those you know and don't need.

 -   Add user & set password
     ```bash